Broker Registry

 The footer note on our calculator puts it plainly: "This is an estimate only.
 Actual rates and repayments depend on your circumstances and lender."

 That's where a specialist broker adds real value.
-Once you've used the calculator to understand the range of what repayments and total costs might look like, a broker can match you with lenders suited to your profile and negotiate on your behalf.
+Once you've used the calculator to understand the range of what repayments and total costs might look like, a specialist broker in Victoria can match you with lenders suited to your profile and negotiate on your behalf.
 When you're ready to move from estimate to actual quote, the "Get a personalised quote from a specialist broker" button is the next step.

 The key takeaway: use the calculator to get comfortable with the numbers before anyone asks you to commit to them.
 Play with the sliders.
 See what a shorter term saves you in total interest.
 Know your total amount payable, not just your monthly repayment.
 That's how you walk into a finance conversation informed — not guessing.